KingstonVB/.files/README.md

+# Overview

+ > ## I clone the repository into my home directory and then symlink all the files I need to use.

 # .files/nvim

 ## Install Instructions

- > I clone the repository intot he home directory then symlink all of the files that I need from it into their corresponding .config/ directory

 Clone the repository and install the plugins: